maxim-top/im.gitbook/en/quick-start/floo-ios-quick-start.md

       }];
     ```

+#### Push Notification Capabilities Settings
+To enable push notifications on iOS,Navigate to your App ID via the Identifiers page in the [Apple Developer Portal](https://developer.apple.com),then enable Communication Notifications, Push Notifications and Time Sensitive Notifications on the Capabilities tab.

 ## RTC AV Call
 The RTC call function needs to integrate floo-ios and floo-rtc-ios on the client side.Floo-ios provides a signaling channel for AV calls, and floo-rtc-ios implements the business logic in RTC calls.
 Therefore, before implementing AV calls, it is necessary to integrate floo-ios, and implement the features of login and messaging.